RinMinase/anidb/README.md

 #### Installation
 Installations Required:
 - Java JDK
-- Android SDK Commandline Tools
+- Android SDK Command-line Tools
 - Gradle

 **Java JDK**
 1. Download the latest Java Development Kit.
 The version should be 1.8.x (where _x_ could be any number depending on the latest patch).
-2. Install it on your machine
+2. Install it in your machine
 3. Head over to the commandline then type: `java -version`.
     1. If it prints out `java is not recognized as an internal or external command, operable program or batch file`
     2. Go to the location on where your java is installed (Usually it's in `C:\Program Files\Java\jdk1.8.xxx`)